top of page

-Lisa Speidel, Ph.D. is an Assistant Professor in the Women, Gender, and Sexuality Department at the University of Virginia.
+Lisa Speidel, Ph.D. is an Associate Professor in the Women, Gender, and Sexuality Department at the University of Virginia.
 She is also a Certified Sexuality Educator (CSE) through the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 Dr. Speidel teaches Human Sexualities; Men and Masculinities; Gender-Based Violence; Pleasure Activism; Race and Power in Gender and Sexuality Studies and Intro to Gender and Sexuality Studies.
 She also teaches Women’s Self-Defense as a credit based course.

 Dr. Speidel’s research focuses on the intersection of gender, race, social class, sexual orientation, ability, multiculturalism and social justice.
 She started working with these issues through co-teaching Multicultural Education at the Curry School of Education at the University of Virginia for 11 years.
 Her involvement with teaching this class led to implementing trainings on diversity and multiculturalism for teachers, administrators, and social services organizations.
 Her research also includes examining sex education, bisexuality, masculinities, intersectionality, and the impact of self-defense training on racial and gender identity.